alfredkam/PHYLO/README.md

 =====
 Fork it!
 Then let me know if you have a new module or bug fix and ill integrate it in :)

+We use Mariontte!
+You can easily creative an Marionette Itemview to create modules / components.

 Devices Supported
 =====
-Current version supports all major browsers (except IE 6-8) and tablet browsers with screen size bigger than 1024px * 768px.
+Current version supports most major browsers (except IE 6-8) and tablet browsers with screen size bigger than 1024px * 768px.
 Tablets have their own custome UX <br>

-For the Mobile Phone Development, please checkout either archive branch or http://phylo.cs.mcgill.ca/archive/js/F2011/index.shtml and it is no longer supported.
+For legacy code that was dedicated to the mobile phones, please visit the archive branch.

 Quick Crash Course
 =====